 European Security Seminar-East (ESS-E)

-Previous one-week seminars elaborated responses taken by the international community to counter Russian hybrid and gray zone warfare measures.
-They discussed the Kremlin’s aggression in Ukraine, its role in protracted conflicts, and multi-faceted attempts to disturb political landscapes in the West, as well as the need for the Euro-Atlantic community to formulate strategic communications to counter Moscow’s agenda and the impact of economic sanctions. .
+This one-week seminar analyzes security issues related to Europe’s Eastern flank.
+Previous seminars elaborated on responses taken by the international community to counter hybrid and grey zone warfare measures by Russia, the Kremlin’s aggression in Ukraine, its role in protracted conflicts, multifaceted attempts to disturb the political landscape in the West, how the Euro-Atlantic community can use strategic communication in order to counter Moscow’s agenda and the impact of economic sanctions.

 For application and deadline information, contact Marshall Center Registrar, your ministry point of contact, or the U.S. or German Embassy in your capital city.